Source: Bike Bound

 • What was the design concept and what influenced the build?

 I wanted to do an old-shool racer in the style of the old endurance racebikes of the 70s and 80s, which I love the most.
 It also should be street-legal for testing.
-That’s why I built it so you can easily swap from street to race mode with a nice AMA-style number plate (made by Fiberman in the UK).
+That’s why I built it so you can easily swap from street to race mode with a nice AMA-style number plate (made by Fiberman in Ireland).

 As always I wanted to build something different to the original style, so I used an early GSXR fairing and an FZR seat because I like the line the bike gets with these parts.
 The colours are inspired by the race design of my dad, which mainly was that dark blue and I combined it with some gold and red creating the colour scheme for my hobby racing team “Fuzzy Racing.”